bonding-curves/avalanche-research/content/milestone4/economic_hypotheses.md

 At current burn rates (0.06%), the deflationary effect is minimal compared to inflation (3.88%), but at higher usage levels, burning could neutralize or exceed inflation.

 **H1-C: Validator Return Enhancement**
 Redirecting fees to validators instead of burning would increase validator returns by approximately 10.3% (based on 749 daily burn vs 26,555 daily issuance), potentially allowing lower base issuance.
+This relates to the **Validator Incentives** primitive described in [[Economic Taxonomy]].

 **H1-D: Treasury Sustainability Model**
 A treasury-directed fee model could create a sustainable funding mechanism for ecosystem development without diluting token holders.